After the rebellion, how well will Putin carry on his rule?

 The failed Wagner rebellion has led some Russians, especially opposition figures and experts mostly in exile, to argue that the fragile underpinnings of Mr. Putin’s power have been exposed, and that his failure to deal decisively with Mr. Prigozhin’s challenge suggests that his authority has been diminished, perhaps fatally.

 “A palace coup is now closer.
-Putin didn’t lose the support of the people, he lost support of those his power depends upon,” says Leonid Gozman, a liberal opposition leader who is now abroad.
+Putin didn’t lose the support of the people; he lost support of those his power depends upon,” says Leonid Gozman, a liberal opposition leader who is now abroad.
 “Regular Russians are very well attuned to these things, and they will distance themselves from the authorities even more than before.”

 Andrei Kolesnikov, a Carnegie expert who is still working in Russia, wrote in a draft commentary provided to the Monitor that the Prigozhin affair “destroyed the blissful ... picture, so important for Putin.
 After all, his regime is based not on active support, but on the indifference of the majority of citizens.
 In a difficult moment, they will not defend the president, but in exchange for calm and a relatively tolerable standard of living, they have been willing to indifferently support Putin’s initiatives and his war.”